 Photograph of the inside of a UHV PLD/MBE 2300 system showing two optional UHV magnetron sputter sources

 The optical train also includes a PVD Products Intelligent Window developed by Dr. Greer in the early 1990’s.
 It includes a high quality AR coated window (usually for 248 nm (KrF)) for the beam to enter the vacuum chamber.
-An internal UV grade fused silica disc housed in a pair of flanges mounted on the PLD/MBE-2300 or 2500 has a 197 mm diameter.
-An aperture sits on the target side of the disc.
+An internal UV grade fused silica disc 197 mm in diameter is housed in a pair of flanges mounted on the PLD/MBE-2300 or 2500.
+An aperture is positioned on the target side of the disc.
 This defines a section of the disc that allows laser radiation to pass down to the targets and the area of the disc that will collect stray ablated target material.
 When the local section of the disc becomes sufficiently coated with ablated target material the disc can be easily rotated to a clean location to increase the fluence on the target.
-The discs are easy to clean and a spare disc is included.
-Besides keeping the window clean for extended periods of time, the window also allows the user to insert a beam splitter in the path of the laser beam and reflect the laser radiation out of the chamber to a joule meter.
+The discs are easy to clean, and a spare disc is included.
+Besides keeping the window clean for extended periods of time, the window also allows the user to insert a beam splitter in the path of the laser beam to reflect the laser radiation out of the chamber to a joule meter.
 This way, the energy that has traversed the entire optical train can be measured and adjusted to provide accurate and reproducible results from run to run.
-This approach to handling the laser entrance window coating is much more effective than swapping out the window every two or three runs as required on competitors tools.
+This approach to handling the laser entrance window coating is much more effective than swapping out the window every two or three runs as required on competitors' tools.